api-client/core/docs/models.md

 This is available in: **browser** and **node**.

-This is the core of the ARC / API Client logic.
-It contains definitions and logic related to ARC projects (2022 version), HTTP request and responses, and all helper models working around these 3 definitions.
+This is the core of the API Client logic.
+It contains definitions and logic related to API Client projects (2022 version), HTTP request and responses, and all helper models working around these 3 definitions.

 Using these models ensures: